 - Only statuses that are in a status category will be published to or trigger email notifications from public and private ideas portals.

-- Shipping a feature triggers the idea status to change to the first status in the status category Done.
+- Shipping a feature triggers the idea status to change to the first status in the status category Shipped.

 Status categories also affect features and releases: